 In case of appointment of a data protection officer, the “Company” informs the competent national Agency for Personal Data Protection about the appointed person and will publish the contact details of the data protection officer on its official website and/or board.

 IV.
 COLLECTION AND PROCESSING OF PERSONAL DATA

-Personal data is processed primarily to fulfill the Company's legal obligations, to perform the Company's activities, fulfill contractual obligations, and protect the legitimate interests of the Company, and if necessary for other purposes (statistical research, development, and research plans, optimal use of human resources, monitoring the quality of work, work of professional services, the realization of rights and obligations of employees from employment and other purposes).
+Personal data is processed primarily to fulfil the Company’s legal obligations, to perform the Company’s activities, fulfil contractual obligations, and protect the legitimate interests of the Company, and if necessary for other purposes (statistical research, development, and research plans, optimal use of human resources, monitoring the quality of work, work of professional services, the realization of rights and obligations of employees from employment and other purposes).